-- GSK are conducting a phase III programme for a novel treatment for anaemia associated with chronic kidney disease in dialysis patients.
+GSK were designing a phase III programme for a novel treatment for anaemia associated with chronic kidney disease in dialysis patients.
 Both the novel treatment and recombinant human erythropoietin (current standard of care) modulate the Haemoglobin (Hb) levels.
 However, there were some complexities to consider when designing the study:

 - Low and/or very high levels of Hb are both associated with an increased risk of major adverse cardiac events (MACE) which was the primary outcome.

-- Baseline risk factors (older age, Diabetes, prior MI, HF, stroke) are also known to increase risk of MACE.
+- Baseline risk factors (older age, diabetes, prior myocardial infarction (MI), heart failure (HF), stroke) are also known to increase risk of MACE.

 - The complex relationship of varying risks over time in different risk groups at baseline may lead to uncertainty for accurate outcome prediction.

-KerusCloud was used to simulate realistic patient level outcome data to inform clinical trial design with KerusCloud
+KerusCloud was used to simulate realistic patient level outcome data to inform clinical trial design under different scenarios.

-- KerusCloud also enabled the evaluation of alternative approaches such as the enriched study design which reduced study duration and sample size by as much as 30%.
+- Viable alternative study approaches were identified e.g., enriched study design which reduced study duration and sample size by as much as 30%.